RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 Then ask about the times when parts of this imaginary future have might have happened already.

-Member: In the future, when I don't have to worry about her so much of the time, I'll be able to enjoy relaxing at home.
+|Member:|In the future, when I don't have to worry about her so much of the time, I'll be able to enjoy relaxing at home.

-Listener: Are there ever times when you are able to enjoy relaxing at home now?
+|Listener:|Are there ever times when you are able to enjoy relaxing at home now?
+{:.chat}

 And:

-Listener: What's is it that makes those times different from the rest of the time?
+|Listener:|What's is it that makes those times different from the rest of the time?
+{:.chat}

 And then:

-Listener: What would have to happen so that things are like that more often?
+|Listener:|What would have to happen so that things are like that more often?
+{:.chat}

 ### Identifying what works

 Sometimes a more general question about coping is useful:

-Listener: What do you do well?
+|Listener:|Tell me about the things you do well?
+{:.chat}

 Or focus on what the member has already tried:

-Listener: What have you tried to do to make it less of a problem?
+|Listener:|What have you tried to do to make it less of a problem?
+{:.chat}

 And follow up with:

-Listener: Did you find that worked, even a little?
+|Listener:|Did you find that worked, even a little?
+{:.chat}

 Questions like these help the member to notice patterns of success.
 As a listener, your role is to highlight these patterns.
 Do not highlight patterns of failure—change the subject to success.